April: Sexual Assault Awareness Month (SAAM)

 - Want more info?
 Check out the National Sexual Violence Resource Center's SAAM resources and fact sheets, including “Your Consent Guide” and “We Can Stop Sexual Assault, Harassment, and Abuse Before They Happen.”

-- The SHARE Office is committed to empowering our community to be part of the solution by organizing, educating, and advocating for survivor support.
+- The SHARE Office is committed to empowering our community to be part of solution by organizing, education and advocating for survivor support.

-Here is our calendar of events for SAAM 2025:
+- Here is our calendar of events for SAAM 2026 (Come back April 1st to register and for further details!)

 History of the movement